Menu

 Throughout your working life, you typically build up eligibility for a pension.

-While pension rules change from time to time, most people in the UK are eligible for at least a state pension, if not a workplace pension.
-Tracking and managing your pension and figuring out what happens to any leftover money when you die is a complex task.
+While pension rules change occasionally, most people in the UK are eligible for at least a state pension, if not a workplace pension.

 If you’ve built up a pension over years of working life, it’s reasonable to want that pension to benefit your family.
 If you pass before your pension has run out, what happens to the remaining funds?